ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

    (like passing in array lengths out of band instead of using a slice), though making `Expr` self-descriptive has other issues.
    -->
- * The expression itself.
+ * **The expression itself.**
    It is mutable, because the typechecker may wrap the expression in a runtime type check.

 The typechecker returns the inferred type on success, or an error in case of a static type error.
-The implementation is basically a big match statement that handles all expressions.
+The implementation is basically a big match statement that matches on the expression.
-For example, these are the arms for an if-else expression, or for a variable:
+For example, this is the check for an if-else expression:

 ```rust
 let expr_type = match expr {